-The research discussed in this blog post was originally published in the report Women in Leadership: Snapshot of Select Fortune 500 Companies written by Ritu Sharma.
+The research discussed in this blog post was originally published in Ritu Sharma's report Women in Leadership: Snapshot of Select Fortune 500 Companies.

 Creating a diverse and inclusive workplace is not just the right thing to do – it's a strategic imperative for any business that wants to grow, innovate, and tap into a wider pool of top-tier talent.
 Despite this understanding, corporate leadership often lags in mirroring society's rich diversity, particularly regarding gender representation.